nodemcu/nodemcu-firmware/docs/en/modules/file.md

 end
 ```

-+!!!
+!!!
 Attention

-+
-+    It is recommended to use only one single model within the application.
-Concurrent use of both models within can yield unpredictable behavior: Closing the default file from basic model will also close the correspoding file object.
+    It is recommended to use only one single model within the application.
+Concurrent use of both models can yield unpredictable behavior: Closing the default file from basic model will also close the correspoding file object.
 Closing a file from object model will also close the default file if they are the same file.

+!!!
+Note

+    The maximum number of open files on SPIFFS is determined at compile time by `SPIFFS_MAX_OPEN_FILES` in `user_config.h`.

 ## file.close()
 ## file.obj:close()